 Firstly, let’s acknowledge that there are two cruises that you can do, largely speaking, all year round: the Caribbean and the Mediterranean – the two biggest cruising destinations in the world.
-The Caribbean season runs from round about October time through to about March/April time – the real peak of the season.
-Then the Mediterranean season kicks in from about April and runs through to about September/October.
-A lot of the cruise lines will shift their ships between those two regions so those are the times of the year when you can pretty much go to the two biggest and most popular cruising destinations, but what should you really be doing month by month?
+The Caribbean season runs from October through to about March/April – the real peak of the season.
+Then, the Mediterranean season kicks in from about April and runs through to September/October.
+A lot of the cruise lines will shift their ships between these two regions, so those are the times of the year when you can pretty much go to the two biggest and most popular cruising destinations, but what should you really be doing month by month?

 So, let’s start with January.
 It’s a great time to head to the Southern Hemisphere because that’s the summer season.
-In January, I like to focus on South America and Panama because although it’s quite hot and sticky at that time of the year it’s great weather.
-There are lots of options so you get plenty of choice, and it’s a brilliant time of the year to see the best parts of South America: head right down to the lower parts of South America, explore the whole of Central America and you’ll find many cruises that go part of the way through the Panama Canal.
+In January, I like to focus on South America and Panama because although it’s quite hot and sticky at that time of the year, the weather is great.
+There are lots of options, so you’ll be allowed plenty of choice, and it’s a brilliant time of the year to see the best parts of South America: head right down to the lower parts of South America, explore the whole of Central America and you’ll find many cruises that go part of the way through the Panama Canal.

-February is actually my favourite time of the year to go to the Caribbean for a couple of reasons: first of all because it’s still really nice weather that’s not too crazy hot.
-But really importantly it’s past the busy hectic period so there’s quite a lot of capacity still in the Caribbean.
-You’ll get great deals, there’s lots of choice, but it’s not manically busy so you’ll find the ports, destinations and beaches aren’t too crowded.
+February is actually my favourite time of the year to go to the Caribbean and for several reasons: first of all because it’s still really nice weather that’s not too crazy hot.
+But, more importantly, it’s past the busy hectic period, so there’s quite a lot of capacity still in the Caribbean.
+You’ll get great deals, there’s lots of choice, but it’s not manically busy, so you’ll find the ports, destinations and beaches aren’t too crowded.
 If you’re not restricted because of kids and school holidays, it’s a great adult cruising period as it’s pretty much term time.
 So, February is a great time to go to the Caribbean.